nim-lang/Nim/web/news/nim_community_survey_results.rst

   </a>

 It appears that the standard library is the biggest concern.
-With more than half of all respondents selecting the "The standard library needs to reviewed and any problems with it fixed".
-This is in fact one of our goals, so it's good to see that the majority agrees with us.
+With more than half of all respondents selecting "The standard library needs to reviewed and any problems with it fixed".
+This is in fact something we are already planning to address, so it's good to see that the majority agrees with us.

 A large proportion of users also believes that the language is great as-is and that we should focus on stabilising the compiler.
 This somewhat contradicts